k0pernicus/website/content/posts/deep_dive_into_crossover.md

 This article summarizes my investigations and challenges to play DirectX 12, Direct 11, and DirectX 9 games, using Crossover.

-## The Modern Stack: D3DMetal and MSync
+## The modern stack: D3DMetal and MSync

 ### There is no place for anti-cheats